-A graduate of the Manhattan School of Music and University of Oxford, Anyssa continued advanced studies with Fabio Bidini in Berlin and Paul Stewart at Université de Montréal, and has additionally worked with Thomas Adès and Rita Wagner at IMS Prussia Cove.
-In January 2017, she completed a PhD in musicology at King’s College London as a recipient of the King’s Overseas Research Studentship, focusing on pre-existing music in the films of Ingmar Bergman.
-She is currently touring a lecture-recital on Bergman’s use of classical music, which was featured at the 2018 Conference of the Society for the Advancement of Scandinavian Study (SASS) at UCLA, the Ingmar Bergman: 100 Years conference at Lund University, and the Cine Doré in Madrid as part of Filmoteca Española’s Bergman retrospective.
-Her 2018-19 season includes solo and chamber music concerts in the North America and Europe, lecture-recitals at TIFF in Toronto, the Helsingborg Classical Music Festival, London’s Blackheath Halls, and the Pasadena Conservatory of Music in California, and a forthcoming CD of works by Bach, Bach-Busoni, and Dallapiccola, due for release in Spring 2019.
+A graduate of the Manhattan School of Music and Oxford University, Anyssa continued advanced studies with Fabio Bidini in Berlin and Paul Stewart at Université de Montréal, and has additionally worked with Thomas Adès and Rita Wagner at IMS Prussia Cove.
+In 2017, she completed a PhD in musicology at King’s College London, focusing on pre-existing music in the films of Ingmar Bergman.
+She is currently touring a lecture-recital about Bergman’s use of classical music, with appearances in the UK, Sweden, Spain, Canada, and the United States.